brian978/Acamar-Framework/README.md

 The framework uses a specific file structure (which can be found in the documentation).
 If you don't want to create the structure manually you can use the skeleton application from [HERE](https://github.com/brian978/Acamar-SkeletonApplication).

+# Development state

+Since the framework is only implemented in the [skeleton application](https://github.com/brian978/Acamar-SkeletonApplication) I will keep it in Alpha stage for now.
+After the propel integration is done I will move it to Beta stage.
+I'll will set it to Stable only after I implement a bookstore application (as a usage example) on the skeleton application.